aredn/documentation/arednHow-toGuides/lqm.rst

 What LQM does not do
 ^^^^^^^^^^^^^^^^^^^^

 LQM blocks nodes by blocking traffic from the appropriate MAC addresses.
 What it does not do is prevent nodes from associating with the radio.
 It would be ideal to either ban “poorly performing” nodes from associating with a radio, or alternatively telling the node not to associate with distant radios.
-However, the ad-hoc wifi mode used in AREDN |trade| does not currently support this.
+However, the ad-hoc wifi mode used in AREDN® does not currently support this.

 Test Results
 ------------